 - Rosemary: growth and thickness, frizzy hair

 - Peppermint: hair growth and shininess

 how to store your DIY hair mask

 The best way to store your DIY hair mask is in the refrigerator and in a glass mason jar.
-As with all recipes using essential oils, glass is always best choice with a tight fitting lid.
+As with all recipes using essential oils, glass is always the best choice with a tight-fitting lid.
 The hair mask will thicken in the fridge, making it so much easier to apply to your hair.
-You may need to take it out of the fridge 10-15 minutes before using.
+You may need to take it out of the fridge 10-15 minutes before using it.
 Storing the hair mask in the fridge also extends the life of your hair mask to last up to 3 months.

 Can this be used on color treated hair?